DSBVengeance/PyQtDatabases/README.md

 Having had a little taste of commiting changes can you answer the following question:

 1. Why is it important to commit your changes frequently?
+In case of loss of an important function.

 ##Building the application